FuelLabs/sway-standards/docs/src/src-16-typed-structured-data.md

 The encoding of a struct instance is enc(value₁) ‖ enc(value₂) ‖ … ‖ enc(valueₙ), the concatenation of the encoded member values in the order they appear in the type.
 Each encoded member value is exactly 32 bytes long.

-The atomic values are encoded as follows:
+The values are encoded as follows:

+Atomic Values:
-* Boolean false and true are encoded as u64 values 0 and 1
+* Boolean false and true are encoded as u64 values 0 and 1, padded to 32 bytes
-* Addresses/b256 are encoded directly as 32 bytes
+* Addresses, ContractId, Identity, and b256 are encoded directly as 32 bytes
-* Integer values are encoded as big-endian bytes, padded to 32 bytes
+* Unsigned Integer values (u8 to u256) are encoded as big-endian bytes, padded to 32 bytes

-* bytes1 to bytes31 are padded at the end to 32 bytes
+Dynamic Types:
-* Dynamic types (bytes and string) are encoded as their Keccak256 hash
+* Bytes and String are encoded as their Keccak256 hash

+Reference Types:
-* Arrays are encoded as the Keccak256 hash of their concatenated encodings
+* Arrays (both fixed and dynamic) are encoded as the Keccak256 hash of their concatenated encodings
 * Struct values are encoded recursively as hashStruct(value)

 The implementation of `TypedDataHash` for `𝕊` SHALL utilize the `DataEncoder` for encoding each element of the struct based on its type.